maqduni/AspNetCore.Identity.RavenDb/README.md

-# RavenDB user/role persistent store for ASP.NET Core identity provider
+# RavenDB v3.5 user/role persistent store for ASP.NET Core identity provider
 The most complete and closest implementation of the user and role store to the original EntityFramework implementation, it's well documented, and includes very useful RavenDB and RavenFS extensions.
 Supports **.NET Standard 1.6** and **.NET Standard 2.0**

+> **Note:** For RavenDB v4.0 persistence store switch the active branch to `4.0`

 ASP.NET Core Identity is a membership system which allows you to add login functionality to your application.
 Users can create an account and login with a user name and password or they can use an external login provider such as Facebook, Google, Microsoft Account, Twitter or others.
 You can configure ASP.NET Core Identity to use a RavenDB database to store user names, passwords, and profile data.